What should you expect?

-> Undoubtedly this is the best way of managing musculoskeletal conditions but with some caveats.
-You need to comprehend what type of exercise is required at which stage of your recovery, as well as which exercises or equipment that you should avoid.
-You may be surprised that very simple exercises can provide a rapid pain-relief effect that is usually neglected.
+> Undoubtedly, this is the best way of managing musculoskeletal conditions but with some caveats.
+You need to comprehend what type of exercise is required at which stage of your recovery, as well as which exercises or equipment you should avoid.
+You may be surprised that simple exercises can provide a rapid pain-relief effect that is usually neglected.
 Also, it should be noted that exercise programs need to be revised or modified according to the difficulty, compliance, effect on the injured body area, or once they become very easy to perform.
 This is why we cooperate with Exercise Physiologists and Physiotherapists that are experts in this area.

 - Protective taping/bracing